 Geopolitical and financial instability

-Geographical diversification and selective focus on alternative investments and real assets continue to be important factors in our current investment activities that aim to contain portfolio risks and sustain current profitability.
-We have continued to develop the multi-boutique platform for insurance asset managers to enhance investment capacity in these market sectors.
+Geographical diversification and selective focus on private investments (private equity and private debt) and on real assets (real estate and/or infrastructure investments, both direct and indirect) continue to be important factors in current investment activities that aim to contain portfolio risks and sustain current return; the multi-boutique platform developed by the aims to enhance investment capacity in these market sectors.
 We have also further integrated ESG dimensions (Environmental, Social and Governance) in the process of strategic investment allocation, specifically focusing on climatic change, backing companies that have a lower impact in terms of fossil emissions and that are focused on sustainable development, both environmental and social.

 We are exposed to the market risks arising from the value fluctuations of the investments and to the credit risks linked to the risk of counterparties’ non-fulfilment as well as to expansion of the credit spread.
 We are handling these risks by following principles of sound and prudent management, in line with the Prudent Person Principle and with the Group Investment Governance Policy and risk guidelines.
 We also measure financial and credit risks using the Group’s Partial Internal Model, which offers us a better representation of our risk profile.